smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.5.8 - 2023-08-30

+CHANGES:
+- Internal code changes that should not affect general results.

 ## 3.5.7 - 2023-08-22

 CHANGES: